ThinkDataEd/curriculum/docs/unit3/section1.md

 S-IC 6: Evaluate reports based on data.

-S-IC.B.5 Use data from a randomized experiment to compare two treatments; use simulations to decide if differences between parameters are significant.
+S-IC B.5 Use data from a randomized experiment to compare two treatments; use simulations to decide if differences between parameters are significant.

 <ins>*Focus Standards for Mathematical Practice for All of Unit 3:*</ins>